 Can I get homeowners insurance with bad credit?

-Yes, homeowners with bad credit can still find home insurance coverage.
+Yes, homeowners with bad credit can still find home insurance coverage, even if you live in a state where your credit can be used as an insurance rating.
 Because poor credit can lead to higher premiums, shopping around is going to be essential.
 Getting quotes from several providers will help you compare premiums to find the best option for you.

 If your credit is so poor that you have been denied coverage by standard insurers, you may need to seek insurance through your state’s FAIR plan.
 Short for Fair Access to Insurance Requirements, these plans are designed to insure high-risk individuals who can’t find coverage within the standard insurance market.
 While FAIR plans are great to have as a last resort, coverage is often limited and relatively expensive.